thoughtbot/laptop/README.md

 Unix tools:

-* [Exuberant Ctags] for indexing files for vim tab completion
+* [Universal Ctags] for indexing files for vim tab completion
 * [Git] for version control
 * [OpenSSL] for Transport Layer Security (TLS)
 * [RCM] for managing company and personal dotfiles